-Purpose: To provide a method and structure for the distribution of new and revised staff.
+Purpose: To provide a method and structure for the distribution of new and revised policies to faculty, students, and staff.

-Policy Statement: New and revised policies shall be available to all faculty, students, and with a hard copy on file and the Nursing Program main office.
+Policy Statement: New and revised policies shall be available to all faculty, students, and staff.

+Procedure: Student related policies will be on the UOG Nursing Program Web Page with a hard copy on file and the Nursing Program main office.
 In addition, a hard copy of the complete Nursing Program manual will be on file in the Nursing Program main office for faculty access.